 Ethereum is one of the most volatile assets that can be traded on the market today.
 It is these extraordinary highs and lows that have attracted the attention of a huge number of day traders and investors, many of whom have discovered the opportunity to make unprecedented returns.
-Unlike many traditional assets, it is not uncommon for the Ethereum price to rally or crash by 5-10% in a matter of hours or days.
-Traders who are capable of buying and selling at the right time stand to profit exceedingly well from this asset class, but Ethereum trading is not for the faint of heart.
+Unlike many traditional assets, it is not uncommon for the price of Ethereum to rally or crash by 5-10% in a matter of hours or days.
+Traders who are capable of buying and selling at the right time stand to profit exceedingly well from this asset class, however Ethereum trading is not for the faint of heart.

 Platforms for trading Ethereum

 Trading Ether can be done through the buying and selling of “coins” on an exchange or through a “contract for difference” CFD on a trading platform.
 Both of these methods for trading Ethereum have their own advantages and disadvantages, many of which will be discussed in detail further below.
 The following list of Ethereum trading platforms will mark clearly whether they offer the physical buying/selling of Ether tokens or if the trading is purely CFD based (i.e. the betting on price movements).

 To begin trading Ethereum, select your country and register an account at one of the platforms or exchanges below.

 Crypto is short for “cryptocurrency” and generally relates to a swathe of cryptographically-secured currencies.
 These currencies include Ethereum, Bitcoin, Monero and thousands of others.
 The crypto trading market is much like forex where currency pairs such as ETH/USD are bought and sold at an exchange or trading platform.
 Cryptocurrency pairs will have their price quoted in fiat or other cryptocurrencies (most commonly, Bitcoin).
 The price of Ethereum quoted in Bitcoin would be listed as the pair ETH/BTC.
 For simplicity, this example will look at US dollars as the quote currency.